AliveKiwi/bt-50p-in-50d-html-css-js/6-scroll-animation/readme.md

 3. The boxes that cross the 80% mark (determined by `triggerBottom`) will have the `.show` class added and slide into view, while those below it will hide.

 This creates a scroll-based animation where the boxes smoothly slide in from the left or right as they come into the visible part of the viewport.

-Would you like help with further customization or explanation?